KeshariPiyush24/Placements-and-GATE-prep-Vault/Core CS subjects/OS.md

 1. **Graphical user interface (GUI)**: A GUI is a type of interface that uses visual elements such as windows, icons, and menus to allow users to interact with the system and perform tasks.
 Examples of operating systems with GUIs include Windows, macOS, and Linux.
 2. **Command-line interface (CLI)**: A CLI is a type of interface that allows users to enter commands and execute them by typing them into a command prompt or terminal window.
 Examples of operating systems with CLIs include Unix-like systems such as Linux and macOS, as well as Microsoft Windows.
-3. **Procedure-language interface (PLI)**: A PLI is a type of interface that allows users to write and execute procedures or scripts written in a programming language.
-Examples of PLIs include the Python interactive interpreter and the SQL command-line interface.
+3. **Procedure-language interface (PLI)**: A Procedure Language Interface (PLI) is a programming interface that allows a programmer to write code in a high-level language, such as C or FORTRAN, that can be called by a program written in a different language, such as assembly language or a hardware description language.
+Examples of PLIs include the Python interactive interpreter, the SQL command-line interface, and other interfaces that allow users to write and execute procedures or scripts written in a programming language.
+4. **System Call Interface (SCI)**: SCI (System Call Interface) is a set of functions and mechanisms provided by an operating system (OS) that allows programs to request services from the OS.
+These functions are typically implemented as part of the OS kernel, and are designed to provide a standard way for programs to access resources and perform tasks that are normally reserved for the OS.
+Examples of services that might be provided through SCI include accessing files, allocating memory, creating processes, and communicating with other programs.
-4. **Application programming interface (API)**: An API is a set of protocols and tools that allows different software systems to communicate with each other and exchange data.
+5. **Application programming interface (API)**: An API is a set of protocols and tools that allows different software systems to communicate with each other and exchange data.
 Examples of APIs include the Facebook API, which allows developers to access and use the functionality of the Facebook platform, and the Google Maps API, which allows developers to include maps and location-based functionality in their applications.
-5. **Web interface**: A web interface is a type of interface that allows users to interact with a system or application through a web browser.
+6. **Web interface**: A web interface is a type of interface that allows users to interact with a system or application through a web browser.
 Examples of web interfaces include online banking sites, email services, and social media platforms.
-6. **Mobile interface**: A mobile interface is a type of interface that is designed for use on a mobile device, such as a smartphone or tablet.
+7. **Mobile interface**: A mobile interface is a type of interface that is designed for use on a mobile device, such as a smartphone or tablet.
 Mobile interfaces often use touch gestures and other input methods that are optimized for use on a small screen.
-7. **Voice interface**: A voice interface is a type of interface that allows users to interact with a system or application using voice commands.
+8. **Voice interface**: A voice interface is a type of interface that allows users to interact with a system or application using voice commands.
 Voice interfaces are often used with virtual assistants, such as Amazon's

+# Differentiate between SCI, API, CLI and PLI

+One key difference between SCI and PLI is the level at which they operate.
+SCI is a set of functions provided by the OS that allow programs to request services from the OS, while PLI is a programming interface that allows programmers to write code in a high-level language that can be called by programs written in other languages.

 # Do PLI have their own interpreter and compilers?